doitintl/spotzero-stack/README.md

  * `cdk ls`          list all stacks in the app
  * `cdk synth`       emits the synthesized CloudFormation template
- * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `cdk deploy`      deploy this self to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
+ * `cdk diff`        compare deployed self with current state
  * `cdk docs`        open CDK documentation

 Enjoy!